jjwithanr/obsidian_bible_study/docs/Old Testament/Proverbs/Proverbs25.md

 Verse 17 advises moderation in visiting others.
 We should not wear out our welcome with frequent visits.
 The motivation for the warning is that familiarity breeds contempt.
 #allenpross

+#### v.18
+>Like a club or a sword or a sharp arrow is the man who gives false testimony against his neighbor.

 #### v.20
 >Like one who takes away a garment on a cold day, or like vinegar poured on soda, is one who sings songs to a heavy heart.